cerebraljam/naive_bayes_notebook/README.md

 The probability of our user being a buyer is really low, even if he is buying a lot.
 This tells us that he is doing something else that doesn't fit the normal behaviour.
 This could worth investigating.

-## What happen if we test with unknown variables?
+## What Happen If We Test With Unknown Events?

 Let's say that our user is trying to commit fraud, what would happen?